-^{} See the University Graduate Bulletin for course descriptions.
+\ See the University Graduate Bulletin for course descriptions.
 For more details, consult with the Graduate Advisor.

-4PHY 8991 will have 1-credit seminars on Nuclear/Astro/Particle (NAP) Physics and on Atomic/Bio/Condensed Matter (ABC) Physics in Fall 2017 and Winter 2018.
+APHY 8991 will have 1-credit seminars on Nuclear/Astro/Particle Physics (section 001) and on Atomic/Bio/Condensed Matter (ABC) Physics (section 002) in Fall 2020 and Winter 2021.